Duncan MacKenzie - guitar, vocals

 Bob Deutscher - guitar, vocals

 Herb, as Bob Ego had come to be known, called me up to sit in with a group he had been rehearsing with called Granfalloon.
 They had been learning a Little Feat tune called All That You Dream.
-He asked me if I could learn the electric piano solo on my old Wurlitzer and sit in at rehearsal.
+He asked me if I could learn the electric piano solo on my old Wurlitzer electric piano and sit in at rehearsal.
 I suggested I learn the solo on guitar instead since I wasn't that much of a keyboard player and the piano was somewhat of a hog to haul around being an old cabinet model.
-Thus I joined Granfalloon with Herb, Wayne Nicholson (formerly of a group called Horse) and Duncan MacKenzie, two ex-maritimers and Bob Walker.
+Thus I joined Granfalloon with Herb, Wayne Nicholson (formerly of a group called Horse) and Duncan MacKenzie (ex-maritimers) and Bob Walker.
 This was a raw ballsy rock band and the first one in which I shared guitar duties in a long, long time.
 It was refreshing.
 It also could have been called "The Bobs" because everyone except Duncan's actual first name was Robert!
-However, being somewhat mismanaged, we disbanded in late '76.
+However we disbanded at the end of the year.
+We'd been collectively somewhat discombobulated!